zopefoundation/five.grok/README.txt

 Coming from Grok, the following components are available to Zope 2
 developers:

-- Zope 3 Component (Adapter, Utility, Subscribers),
+- Zope 3 Component (Adapter, Global utilities, Subscribers),

 - Permissions,